 Assigning Interfaces to Network Namespaces

 Creating the network namespace is only the beginning; the next part is to assign interfaces to the namespaces, and then configure those interfaces for network connectivity.
-One thing that threw me off early in my exploration of network namespaces was that you couldn’t assign physical interfaces to a namespace.
+One thing that threw me off early in my exploration of network namespaces was that you couldn’t assign physical interfaces to a namespace (see the update at the bottom of this post).
 How in the world were you supposed to use them, then?

-It turns out you can only assign virtual Ethernet (veth) interfaces to a network namespace.
+It turns out you can only assign virtual Ethernet (veth) interfaces to a network namespace (incorrect; see the update at the end of this post).
 Virtual Ethernet interfaces are an interesting construct; they always come in pairs, and they are connected like a tube—whatever comes in one veth interface will come out the other peer veth interface.
 As a result, you can use veth interfaces to connect a network namespace to the outside world via the “default” or “global” namespace where physical interfaces exist.